Headcount Reporting Metrics, Dashboards, and KPIs Explained

 Why Headcount Reporting Metrics Matter to Your Business

-Because your company invests so much in people — as much as 70% of expenses in SaaS — your ability to help guide executive leaders through headcount planning can significantly impact company growth and capital efficiency.
+Because your company invests so much in human capital — as much as 70% of expenses in SaaS — your ability to help guide executive leaders through headcount planning can significantly impact company growth and capital efficiency.

 A strong handle on your headcount metrics helps you go into headcount planning processes with the right assumptions about workforce ratios, productivity, and attrition.
 That understanding of the numbers will help you align headcount plans for your specific stage of growth.